m-labs/artiq/doc/manual/getting_started_core.rst

 The ``subkernel_send(destination, name, value)`` function requires three arguments: destination, name of the message that will be linked with the ``subkernel_recv()``, and the passed value.

 The ``subkernel_recv(name, type, [timeout])`` function requires two arguments: message name (matching the name provided in ``subkernel_send``) and expected type.
 Optionally, it accepts a third argument - timeout for the operation in milliseconds.
 If the value is negative, timeout is disabled.
 The default value is no timeout.

-The value and declared types between the function pair with the same name must match.
+The "name" argument in both ``send`` and ``recv`` functions acts as a link, and must match exactly between the two for a successful message transaction.
+The type of the value sent by ``subkernel_send`` is checked against the type declared in ``subkernel_recv`` with the same name, to avoid misinterpretation of the data.
+The compiler also checks if all subkernel message names have both a sending and receiving functions to help with typos.
+However, it cannot help if wrong names are used - the receiver will wait only for a matching message for the duration of the timeout.

+A message can be received only when a subkernel is running, and is put into a buffer to be taken when required - thus whatever sending order will not cause a deadlock.
+However, a subkernel may timeout or wait forever, if destination or names do not match (e.g. message sent to wrong destination, or under different than expected name even if types match).